September 10 and 11

 Since then it has been held every year in one of the three larger communities: Port Hardy, Port McNeill or Port Alice.
 Over the years, the committees have successfully passed the baton and maintained the tradition of holding the fair and growing it each year.
 It is the only time in a year when the entire North Island comes together to celebrate their creativity and ingenuity.

-Rotarians, Lions Clubs, firefighters, Rangers, Scouts, Guides, and other service groups help with set up, convening, transportation, equipment, decorating, security, and tear down.
+Rotarians, Lions Club, Junior Rangers and other service groups help with set up, convening, transportation, equipment, decorating, security, and tear down.
 Judges are all community members (about 60).

 Local musicians, dancers and other performers provide entertainment throughout the weekend intended to showcase the talent of the North Island and generally provide a welcoming and local atmosphere.